chmouel/gh-workon/README.md

 detect if you are in branch named `issue-NUMBER` and prepare a commit message out of the issue title for you.

-It tries to do the right thing and only add the Fixes #ISSUE_NUMBER if there is already a commit message but not the fixes stanza.
+It tries to do the right thing and only add the `Fixes #ISSUE_NUMBER` if there is already a commit message but that `Fixes` keywork is not there.

 ## TODO